sitphp/commands/doc/3_tools.bloc_tool.md

 ### Creating a style

-If you are using your own command tool, you can also build a custom style using the bloc manager :
+If you are using your own command application, you can also build a custom style using the bloc manager :

 ```php
 // In your command application file ...